Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 If you would like to share this app with the world, Heroku platform is one option to do it.

 1. Create an account on Heroku and next, create a new app.
-2. Go to 'Resouces' tab in Heroku and look for 'Heorku Postgres' in the 'Ad-ons' section, and add it to your project.
+2. Go to 'Resources' tab in Heroku and look for 'Heorku Postgres' in the 'Ad-ons' section, and add it to your project.
 3. Make sure you have dj-database-url installed (this helps with database connection), gunicorn (WSGI HTTP Server), and Psycopg, a PostgreSQL database adapter - this should come from requirements.txt file.
 6. Change a default database in settings.py using your Postrgres database URL that can be found on Heroku in Settings/Config Vars.
 Note that this URL should not be exposed publicly, so make sure not to commit your changes to Git while the URL is in your settings.py file.
 7. You can now run migrations and get the data from the fixtures to the new database.
 Make sure to load makeup fixture last, as it depends on the other 3 fixtures.